anhnnpham/house-remodeling-system/README.md

 Then user enters the room's Width and Depth, and if chosing to re-paint the walls or put new wallpapers on them, enters also the room's Height.

-User then see the total price of the service in dollars ($).
+User then see the total price of the service in euros (€).